 The government routinely acts preemptively before criminal adjudications.
-Bond hearings commonly "place restrictions on the . . . place of abode of the person during the period of release" when that person poses an "unreasonable danger to the community."
-121 jurisdictions in the United States take such a concern into consideration.122 Literally thousands of times each day, judges place restrictions on persons presumed innocent.
+Bond hearings commonly "place restrictions on place of abode of the person during the period of release" when that person poses an "unreasonable danger to the community."
+All jurisdictions in the United States take such a concern into consideration.
+Literally thousands of times each day, judges place restrictions on persons presumed innocent.
 Concededly, a bond follows arrest but, as with allegations of abuse, there has been no hearing on the merits or conviction.

 Moreover, viewing this remedy through a public health lens, as Professor Garrison does, highlights the considerable power we have given the state to contain threats to the public welfare.
 Every state is authorized to contain the risk of infectious disease with means that override the narrow autonomy interests of individual persons posing a threat.
-Professor Lawrence Gostin observes that "[t]hrough the exercise of compulsory powers, public health officials can require that people who pose a threat to public health submit to medical examination, testing, immunization, treatment, counseling, detention, isolation or quarantine.
-Such restrictions may infringe an individual's right to travel, of sex abuse who faces risk if the alleged offender stays in the house.
-Id.
-116 See CLARE DATES A See Sec. then continue the order if the child is not in danger from the other parent and is a victim
+Professor Gostin observes that "[t]hrough the exercise of compulsory powers, public health officials can require that people who pose a threat to public health submit to medical examination, testing, immunization, treatment, counseling, detention, isolation or quarantine.
+Such restrictions may infringe an individual's right to travel, secure privacy, maintain autonomy or associate."
+As Part IV illustrates in great detail, parents who offend against children in their care engage in foreseeable patterns of